fed3rikko/project1-Dex-Aggregator/README.md

 ```

-This section describes all functions in the `DexAggregatorV2` contract that can be called by external users (EOAs or other smart contracts).
+This section describes all functions in the `DexAggregator` contract that can be called by external users.
 These functions define the public interface of the protocol.

 ---